 This adjustment is used for implementing intended signal transmission successfully by adjusting unevenness of the RF signal (RFO) levels, that results from disc and machine relevant factors, to a target value.
 The adjustment is actually done by varying gain of the amplifier provided between the RFI and RFO.
-The following is the adjustment procedure :

-- Using the command, the microcomputer reads the output from the RF level detection circuit on the servo LSI. - (2) Based on the read value, the microcomputer calculates an amplifier gain that will produce the target RFO level. - (3) The microcomputer sends the corresponding command to the servo LSI so that the above gain value may be set.
+- (1) Using the command, the microcomputer reads the output from the RF level detection circuit on the servo LSI. - (2) Based on the read value, the microcomputer calculates an amplifier gain that will produce the target RFO level. - (3) The microcomputer sends the corresponding command to the servo LSI so that the above gain value may be set.

-This adjustment takes place at the following timing :
+This adjustment takes place at the following timing: